 If you’re our loyal reader you should remember our post about creative bottles designs of Sparkling Wine Collections “Colier” or Balblair Scotch Whisky 1989 Special Edition.
 Today we want to show you wider collection of unique designs of bottles.
 But with one little nuance: all featured bottles belong to only luxury alcohols.
 Cost of each luxury bottle is from a few thousands of dollars and up to $1,000,000.
-Sometimes price depends from the quality of the drink and sometimes a bottles are more expencive than liquor.
+Sometimes price depends from the quality of the drink and sometimes a bottles are more expensive than liquor.
 But each and every bottle is worthy for attention!
 Enjoy!
+Also you should check Top 10 Most Expensive Bottles of Wine in the World.

 The Highland Park 50 year old Whiskey